Casualties of the Iraq War

 Opinion Research Business (ORB) survey (2007, 2008)

-A September 14, 2007, estimate by Opinion Research Business (ORB), an independent British polling agency, suggested that the total Iraqi violent death toll due to the Iraq War since the U.S.-led invasion was in excess of 1.2 million (1,220,580).
+A September 14, 2007,(ORB), an independent British polling agency, suggested that the total Iraqi violent death toll due to the Iraq War since the U.S.-led invasion was in excess of 1.2 million (1,220,580).
 These results were based on a survey of 1,499 adults in Iraq from August 12–19, 2007.
 ORB published an update in January 2008 based on additional work carried out in rural areas of Iraq.
 Some 600 additional interviews were undertaken and as a result of this the death estimate was revised to 1,033,000 with a given range of 946,000 to 1,120,000.

 Participants of the ORB survey were asked the following question: “How many members of your household, if any, have died as a result of the conflict in Iraq since 2003 (ie as a result of violence rather than a natural death such as old age)?
 Please note that I mean those who were actually living under your roof.”

 This ORB estimate has been strongly criticised as exaggerated and ill-founded inliterature.
 According to Carnegie Mellon University historian Jay D. Aronson, “Because this was a number that few people could take seriously (given the incredible magnitude of violence that would have had to take place daily for such a number to be even remotely possible), the ORB study has largely been ignored.”

 Thepublished in 2008 in surveyed 9,345 households across Iraq and was carried out in 2006 and 2007.
 It estimated 151,000 deaths due to violence (95% uncertainty range, 104,000 to 223,000) from March 2003 through June 2006.